Occupational Therapy Assistant

 The degree program in Occupational Therapy Assistant is a full-time, five-semester sequential curriculum leading to an Associate in Applied Science Degree.

-Students who are interested in the OTA Program at NOVA are encouraged to attend an information session and follow the steps in preparation for competitive placement into the OTA Program.
+Students who are interested in the NOVA OTA Program are encouraged to attend a face-to-face information session and follow the steps in preparation for competitive placement into the OTA Program.
 Competitive eligibility does not guarantee admission.